DyoungMCWI/RevitLookup/Contributing.md

 ### IDescriptorExtension

 This interface allows adding custom methods and properties to objects that don't exist in the original type.
-In RevitLookup, this can use the `Document` context to provide additional functionality.
+In RevitLookup, extensions can use the `Document` as a context during registration for document-dependent elements.

 ```csharp
 // RevitLookup\Core\Decomposition\Descriptors\ColorDescriptor.cs